Madame Guillotine (1931 film)

 Madame Guillotine is a 1931 British historical romance film directed by Reginald Fogwell and starring Madeleine Carroll, Brian Aherne and Henry Hewitt.
-It was shot at Isleworth Studios.
+It was written by Fogwell and Mansfield Markham, and shot at Isleworth Studios.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot summary

 During the French Revolution, a revolutionary falls in love with and marries a noblewoman.